-- The school was rebuilt in 2013 and is fully accessible for students with mobility needs. - Students identified as requiring SEND support will be overseen by the SEND team and, if necessary, assigned a key worker. - Where needed, students are provided with support for assessments, exams, transition and in response to individual short-term needs such as bereavements. - A range of group-based interventions - The school also has access to a large range of specialists from outside the school when necessary. - The SEND staffing structure takes into account the four broad areas of need and has key staff responsible for applying provision and support within these areas.

-The staff in the-SEND Support department receive regular training to support them in meeting the needs of the students they work with.
-This has included:

-- Literacy intervention training. - Autism training - Multi Element Plan training from the local authority - CPD delivered to whole school staff in relation to priority areas of need within the school. - Introduction training for understanding the barriers to learning for hearing impaired students

-- · Bespoke specialised training for individual students to meet their individual needs - Positive support training to help students with personal difficulties - Dyslexia assessment training, including how to advise staff/students/parents on how to overcome difficulties - Self-harm awareness training (Triggers, strategies) - Safeguarding and child protection training - Medical Training - Prevent Training - Making Sense of Autism Training
+- The school was rebuilt in 2013 and is fully accessible for students with mobility needs. - Students identified as requiring SEN support will be overseen by the SEN team and, if necessary, assigned a key worker. - Where needed, students are provided with support for assessments, exams, transition and in response to individual short-term needs such as bereavements. - The SEN department and its facilities are available on an ad-hoc basis to meet immediate needs throughout the day. - A range of group-based interventions - The school also has access to a large range of specialists from outside the school when necessary. - The staff in the Learning Support department receive regular training to support them in meeting the needs of the students they work with.
+This has included - Literacy intervention training. - Autism training - Multi Element Plan training from the local authority - Introduction training for understanding the barriers to learning for hearing impaired students - Bespoke specialised training for individual students to meet their individual needs - Positive support training to help students with personal difficulties - Dyslexia assessment training, including how to advise staff/students/parents on how to overcome difficulties - Self-harm awareness training (Triggers, strategies) - Safeguarding and child protection training - Medical Training - Talk & Draw